 In addition, a dedicated RMS function allows reading out the present configuration in detail.
 The output RMS data together with the hardware reference manual HRM [1] enables for clear identification of a product and its configuration.
-All these steps for gathering identification and detailed configuration information can be done by the user himself, without involving Infineon Technologies AG.
+All these steps for gathering identification and detailed configuration information can be done by the user without involving the vendor, Infineon Technologies AG.

-The TOE consists of the hardware part, the firmware parts in two alternative versions and the optional software parts.
+The TOE consists of the hardware part, the firmware parts and the optional software parts.
 The Smartcard Embedded Software, i.e. the operating system and applications are not part of the TOE.

-The firmware of both alternative versions consists of:
+The firmware consists of:

-- the Boot Software (BOS) firmware conducting configuration and testing task (see chapter 2.2.2) at startup of the TOE - the Resource Management System (RMS) library providing essential basis functions for the management • of the RAM, the branch table, the Memory Management Unit (MMU) and other resources - the optional Flash Loader enabling for the download of user software to the SOLID FLASHTM NVM and • required for the optional Bill per Use (BPU) feature and the PIN-letter feature - the Radio Frequency Application Interface (RFAPI) supporting functions located in the ROM.
+- the Boot Software (BOS) firmware conducting configuration and testing task (see chapter 2.2.2) at start-• up of the TOE in alternative versions - the Resource Management System (RMS) library providing essential basis functions for the management of the RAM, the branch table, the Memory Management Unit (MMU) and other resources - the optional Flash Loader enabling for the download of user software to the SOLID FLASHTM NVM and • required for the optional Bill per Use (BPU) feature and the PIN-letter feature - the Radio Frequency Application Interface (RFAPI) supporting functions located in the ROM. • The RFAPI is not part of the TOE Security Functionality (TSF) - the NRG ROM part implementing some basic routines and used by the NRG if ordered • The NRG ROM part is not part of the TOE Security Functionality (TSF)

-The BOS functions are implemented in a separated Test-ROM also being part of the TOE but not available for the user.
+The firmware parts BOS, RFAPI and NRG are implemented in a separated Test-ROM also being part of the TOE but not available for the user.
+Completing firmware components are located in the SOLID FLASHTM NVM.
+The BOS comes in alternative versions.